verana-labs/verana-docs/docs/use/industry-use-cases/10-intro.md

 With Verana, we aim to:

-- 🚫 **End vendor lock-in** — services interoperate through open standards, not proprietary silos.
+- 🚫 **End vendor lock-in**: services interoperate through open standards, not proprietary silos.
-- 🌐 **Re-decentralize the Internet** — return control to users, communities, and ecosystems.
+- 🌐 **Re-decentralize the Internet**: return control to users, communities, and ecosystems.
-- 🔐 **Protect data sovereignty** — ensure both individuals and organizations own and control their data.
+- 🔐 **Protect data sovereignty**: ensure both individuals and organizations own and control their data.
-- 💡 **Enable new business models** — unlock privacy-preserving monetization opportunities for all participants.
+- 💡 **Enable new business models**: unlock privacy-preserving monetization opportunities for all participants.
-- 🏛 **Empower self-governance** — let ecosystems define their own rules, onboard participants, and reward them fairly for the value they bring.
+- 🏛 **Empower self-governance**: let ecosystems define their own rules, onboard participants, and reward them fairly for the value they bring.

-Verana is not just a framework—it is a **solution to Internet centralization**, shifting power away from a few dominant platforms and distributing it across open, verifiable ecosystems.
+Verana is not just a framework, it is a **solution to Internet centralization**, shifting power away from a few dominant platforms and distributing it across open, verifiable ecosystems.

 ## Exploring Real-World Impact